 Colon cancer starts in the colon.
 It usually begins as a small noncancerous growth on the surface of the colon called a colon polyp.
 Over time, some of these polyps can turn into cancer.

-Colon cancer is one of the most common cancers worldwide.
-It affects people of all ages and places.
-Age is a notable factor, however, with most cases arising in individuals aged 50 and above.
-Unfortunately, there's a concerning trend of increasing diagnoses among younger populations since the 1990s, and therefore, experts recommend screening beginning at age 45.
+Colon cancer is one of the most common cancers worldwide and affects people across ages and communities.
+Age remains an important factor—risk rises as we get older, so it’s critical to pair awareness with on-time screening.
+Unfortunately, there's a concerning trend of increasing diagnoses among younger adults since the 1990s.
+In response, experts lowered the recommended screening age from 50 to 45.

 Some people have a higher chance of developing colon cancer.
-This includes those with family history of colon cancer or colon polyps, a personal history of precancerous colon polyps, African Americans, some Jewish groups, and those with a history of inflammatory bowel diseases such as Crohn's disease, ulcerative colitis, or hereditary colorectal cancer syndromes, and those with a history of abdominal or pelvic radiation treatment.
+This includes individuals with a family history of colon cancer or colon polyps, a personal history of precancerous colon polyps, African Americans, some Jewish groups, those with a history of inflammatory bowel diseases such as Crohn's disease, ulcerative colitis, or hereditary colorectal cancer syndromes, and those with a history of abdominal or pelvic radiation treatment.
+People in this group should speak with their primary care doctor about starting screening earlier than age 45 and testing more often.

 Colon cancer does not always cause symptoms right away.
 When it does, it can look like other gut problems like infections, hemorrhoids, irritable bowel syndrome, or inflammatory bowel disease.
 If you notice any of these symptoms, see your doctor right away.